 - Recognized top-level athlete or top-level artist: decision or recognition by the UT.

-- Interview with a student counsellor: you must arrange a meeting with a student counsellor before 30 June (the meeting should take place before 15 July).
+- Interview with a student counsellor: you must have arranged a meeting with a student counsellor before 30 June at the very latest.
+In some cases the student consellor or CPO registry will release you from the obligation for this interview; you will be informed about that after you've submitted the application for assessment of your circumstances.
+However, if you do want to meet with a student counsellor, you may always make an appointment.
 The student counsellor can help you to formulate your problem (own written statement) as well as advice on other (financial) regulations that might be applicable.

-- Decision of the Programme Board: the final binding recommendation (positive, negative or deferred) will be made taking into account the ruling of the CPO.
+- Decision of the Programme Director: the final binding recommendation (positive, negative or deferred) will be made taking into account the ruling of the CPO.

 When you receive a negative pre-recommendation, you will also get the opportunity to request a hearing.
 You’ll get the opportunity to clarify to a representative of the Programme Board why, in your opinion, the negative pre-recommendation is unwarranted.
 How very much you are motivated for this study will not affect the decision.
 But, the Programme Board will take into account your special circumstances.
 Sometimes it can be useful to clarify your circumstances; a hearing gives you the opportunity.

 This hearing is explicitly not intended to report (for the first time) new circumstances that already should have been previously reported to the study adviser and the CPO Committee.

 A hearing can be meaningful in case you want to: